 Tools and forms

 The Ontario Pharmacists Association has developed tools and forms to help pharmacists implement these services, and we will continue to develop new resources as needed.
-To download prescription adaptation and renewal forms, smoking cessation forms, influenza vaccine injection forms, and other forms related to scope of practice activities, please visit the Expanded Scope page of the Tools and Forms section (login is required).
+To download prescription adaptation and renewal forms, smoking cessation forms, influenza vaccine injection forms, and other forms related to scope of practice activities, please visit the Tools and Forms section (login is required).

 Future advocacy work